 SALE PRICE - LIMITED QUANTITIES AVAILABLE!

-Made from 6061 aircraft grade aluminum and black anodized for additional strength, our line of patented picatinny rail adapters for 1911 and Beretta pistols easily attaches to your pistol without drilling, gunsmithing, or performing permanent modifications.
+Made from 6061 aircraft grade aluminum and black anodized for additional strength, our line of patented picatinny rail adapters for Smith & Wesson Revolvers easily attaches to your Revolver without drilling, gunsmithing, or performing permanent modifications.
 No tools are required for installation and removal requires only a small screwdriver.

 Included is 3M VHB Adhesive tape for metals.
 This tape is designed for permanent adhesion to metals and is used in both the aerospace and automotive industry.

 1) Clean the rails mating surface and your pistol using a gun cleaning solvent.

 2) Adhere the VHB adhesive tape to the rail's mating surface and remove the red protective liner.